ALTERNATE TITLE: WHY I WON’T BUY YOUR TABLETOP RPG.

 “English is a bastard language that changes all of the time.”

 All languages are bastard languages.
 Latin is no longer spoken, but there are many languages derived from it.
 Again, it took centuries for the language to disappear, the same with old English.
 Yes, one day in the future, how we talk today will disappear (well, maybe not due to the Internet, but it will fade and change).
 However, you don’t get to jam new, nonsensical grammar down my throat because some weirdo’s fee-fees were presumed to be hurt.

 Yes, language changes.
 Every year new words are added to our lexicon.
 This is normal and natural.
 Also, good luck understanding anyone or any writing from 14th century England.
 However, language changes over the course of decades, not overnight.
 Also, change must have some purpose.
 The most often cited purpose for ‘they/them’ is gender neutrality.
 Even if your ignorance doesn’t allow you to accept ‘he/him’ as gender neutral, there are plenty of other ways of being gender neutral.
-I cite examples below.
+I cite multiple examples below.

 “With the Internet language changes faster.”

 I wholeheartedly disagree with this.
 In fact, with near universal access to the Internet, it is much easier to solidify the use of language.
 If we all have access to it, and we all use the same official source material, there’s no excuse for unnecessary changes, differences, and deviations.